Geojit Financial Services: History

-C J George, founder and CEO of the company set up M/s C.J George and Co. in 1987 with Ranajit Kanjilal as partner.
+C J George, founder and CEO of the company, set up M/s C.J George and Co. in 1987 with Ranajit Kanjilal as a partner.
 However, a formal partnership was formed in 1988 after Kanjilal acquired membership in the Cochin Stock Exchange.
 The firm was then renamed as Geojit and Co.
-The name 'Geojit' was coined by conjoining the first and last three words in the names of the partners who set up the organization – C J George and Ranajit Kanjilal.
+The name 'Geojit' was coined by conjoining the first and last three letters in the names of the partners who set up the organization – C J George and Ranajit Kanjilal.

-In 1992, Kanjilal, left the organization and Geojit became sole proprietorship.
+In 1992, Kanjilal left the organization, and Geojit became a sole proprietorship.

 In 1993, the company opened its first branch in Muvattupuzha in Ernakulam and followed it up with another branch in Trichur in Kerala.

 Growth and Expansion

-In 1994, Geojit became a public limited company with a new name – Geojit Securities Ltd. It was the first brokerage firm that became a corporate in Kochi and one of the earliest in India.
+In 1994, Geojit became a public limited company with a new name – Geojit Securities Ltd. It was the first brokerage firm that became a corporation in Kochi and one of the earliest in India.
 In 1995, Kerala State Industrial Development Corporation (KSIDC) became a co-promoter of Geojit by acquiring 22% stake in the company.
-This is the only instance of a government entity participating in the equity of a stock broking company.
+This is the only instance of a government entity participating in the equity of a stockbroking company.
 A P Kurian who retired from UTI as its Executive Trustee joined the board of the company as an independent director and chairman.

 In October 1995, Geojit went public by issuing 9,50,000 shares of Rs.10 each to gain access to more capital.
-Shares of the company were listed in Cochin, Chennai and Delhi exchanges.
+Shares of the company were listed in Cochin, Chennai, and Delhi exchanges.
 The IPO was oversubscribed by 15 times.
-In the same year, Geojit became a member of the NSE and the opened its first terminal at Cochin.
+In the same year, Geojit became a member of the NSE, and it opened its first terminal at Cochin.

-From 1996 onwards, the company focused on expanding its presence as well as products and services.
-Geojit started depository services in 1997, offering customers Demat facility.
+From 1996 onwards, the company focused on expanding its presence as well as its products and services.
+Geojit started depository services in 1997, offering customers a Demat facility.

 In 1999, the company took membership in the Bombay Stock Exchange (BSE) and its shares were listed in the BSE in 2000.
 In February 2000, Geojit launched online trading.
 In 2003, the company ventured into commodity trading with the launch of rubber trading.
 In 2004, commodity trading in cardamom was launched.
 In 2005, Rakesh Jhunjhunwala, a renowned Indian Equity Investor, took a significant stake in the company and joined the Board of Directors of the company.

-In 2005, Geojit launches Geojit Technologies, another sister concern with an aim to develop state-of-the-art technologies for the financial services field.
+In 2005, Geojit launched Geojit Technologies, another sister concern with an aim to develop state-of-the-art technologies for the financial services field.
 Geojit Credits, a subsidiary of Geojit Financial Services Ltd., was also launched after registering with the Reserve Bank of India as a Non-Banking Financial Company (NBFC).
-In the same year, Geojit shares were also listed on National Stock Exchange of India Limited.
+In the same year, Geojit shares were also listed on the National Stock Exchange of India Limited.

 In 2012, Geojit launched Qualified Foreign Investors (QFI) Investment service.

-In 2018, the company launched Funds Genie, a Mutual Funds advisory and investment platform.
+In 2018, the company launched Funds Genie, a mutual fund advisory and investment platform.